I improved my skills and drumming knowledge by spending a few months on Drumeo Edge.

 What does this mean?

 It has another design version that is well-adaptable to any device.
-Whether you are on your laptop or mobile, you will have a great user experience.
+You will have a great user experience on your laptop or mobile.

 - It’s intuitive and easy to use